 By the end of week 28, your baby’s hearing is fully developed.
 The cochlea, which is located in the inner ear, has fully formed and is sending signals to the brain.
 Your baby can hear high-pitched sounds, like those from a dog whistle or alarm clock.

-As her hearing develops, she can also tell the difference between sounds that are loud and soft.
-This helps her coordinate her movements with what she hears around her.
+As their hearing develops, she can also tell the difference between sounds that are loud and soft.
+This helps them coordinate their movements with what they hear around them.

 At this point in development, your baby has probably heard more than you know!
-She should be developing some basic understanding of sounds and their meanings by now.
+They should be developing some basic understanding of sounds and their meanings by now.

 Baby’s Teeth